uclahs-cds/package-moPepGen/docs/README.md

 ## Render locally

-The online documentation is rendered automatically by GitHub actions, it is still useful to see the changes in real time.
-This can be done by running `mkdocs` locally. moPepGen, mkdocs and several dependencies need to be installed first.
+While the online documentation is rendered automatically by GitHub actions, it may be still useful to see the changes in real time.
+This can be done by running `mkdocs` locally. `moPepGen`, `mkdocs` and several dependencies need to be installed first.

 ```bash
 conda env create --name moPepGen python=3.8.11